First in a 2-part series

 “Very few physicians or even psychiatrists are willing to treat the chronic alcoholic, just as few lawyers go into the specialty of bankruptcy law,” Paul Gliebe, MD, of the University of California medical school, told Kaiser Permanente physicians in 1953.
 “The chronic alcoholic is in most instances looked upon as a bankrupt personality.”

-The American Medical Association (AMA) was also reluctant to empathize with alcoholics, stopping short of declaring alcoholism a disease in 1956, while encouraging hospitals to admit patients suffering from the symptoms.1
+The AMA, or American Medical Association, was also reluctant to empathize with alcoholics, stopping short of declaring alcoholism a disease in 1956, while encouraging hospitals to admit patients suffering from the symptoms.1

-“Since the earliest era, (Kaiser) Permanente (KP) physicians had resisted the idea of comprehensive care for alcoholism, self-inflicted wounds, or other self-induced illness,” the late KP San Francisco pediatrician John Smillie, MD, wrote in his 1991 book, Can Physicians Manage the Quality and Costs of Health Care?
+“Since the earliest era, [Kaiser] Permanente physicians had resisted the idea of comprehensive care for alcoholism, self-inflicted wounds, or other self-induced illness,” the late Kaiser Permanente San Francisco pediatrician John Smillie, MD, wrote in his 1991 book, Can Physicians Manage the Quality and Costs of Health Care?

 This resistance existed despite some early voices in Kaiser Permanente who pointed out what the Permanente organization accepts today — that social and behavioral imbalances lead to disease and the symptoms include addiction and depression, now being recognized as diseases in themselves.